JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     - how to allow threads and facilities/dll's to manage log filters independently

 2. Stop assuming that the need to disable warnings around gsl.h & spimpl.h is necessarily caused by issues in the headers themselves.
 Review own code (it could be the trigger).

-3. Microsoft recommend Any_CPU as build for UnitTests (makes sense, and having less configurations would reduce build time quite a lot)